 Do you ever wish you could just get away…from life, people, or even everything?
 I want to show you why it’s imperative that you occasionally take a break from social media.
-Trust me, Facebook, Instagram, and all of the other social media platforms will be there when you get back.
+Trust me, Facebook, Instagram, and all of the other social media platforms used for automate lead generation will be there when you get back.
 Give yourself permission to put up a “be back soon” status and enjoy a social media fast.

 I get it!
 You think I’m crazy for even suggesting the thought of taking a social media fast.
 If you’re a skeptic, please hear me out!